 DISTRIBUTION INFO:

-Distribution: Distribution format: Format: Name: FGDB Version: 10.7.1 Specification: ESRI File Geodatabase File decompression technique: ZIP Distribution format: Format: Name: PDF Version: 1.7 Specification: Adobe PDF Distributor: Distributor: Distributor contact: Responsible party: Organisation name: Alberta Environment and Parks, Government of Alberta Position name: Provincial Geospatial Centre Contact info: Contact: Address: Address: Delivery point: 9820 - 106 Street NW Delivery point: 14th Floor Oxbridge Place City: Edmonton Administrative area: Alberta Postal code: T5K 2J6 Country: Country: CA Electronic mail address: AEP.Data@gov.ab.ca Role: Role code: distributor Transfer options: Digital transfer options: Units of distribution: MB Transfer size: 20.5 Online: Online Resource: Linkage: URL: https://extranet.gov.ab.ca/srd/geodiscover/srd_pub/inlandWaters/ABFloodMapping.zip Protocol: FTP Name: Alberta Flood Mapping (ZIP) Description: FGDB containing Alberta Flood Mapping dataset and PDF README file Function: Online function code: download
+Distribution: Distribution format: Format: Name: File Geodatabase Version: 3.0.3 Specification: FGDB File decompression technique: ZIP Distributor: Distributor: Distributor contact: Responsible party: Organisation name: Alberta Environment and Protected Areas, Government of Alberta Position name: Provincial Geospatial Centre Contact info: Contact: Phone: Telephone: Voice: 7804277374 Facsimile: 7804220712 Address: Address: Delivery point: 14th Floor, Oxbridge Place Delivery point: 9820 - 106 Street NW City: Edmonton Administrative area: Alberta Postal code: T5K 2J6 Country: Country: CA Electronic mail address: PGC.Data@gov.ab.ca Role: Role code: distributor Transfer options: Digital transfer options: Units of distribution: MB Transfer size: 25 Online: Online Resource: Linkage: URL: https://extranet.gov.ab.ca/srd/geodiscover/srd_pub/inlandWaters/ABFloodMapping.zip Protocol: FTP Name: Alberta Flood Mapping (FGDB) Description: FGDB containing Alberta Flood Mapping dataset (ZIP) Function: Online function code: download Transfer options: Digital transfer options: Online: Online Resource: Linkage: URL: https://floods.alberta.ca/ Protocol: HTTPS Name: Flood Awareness Map Application Description: Web viewer for final and draft flood maps Function: Online function code: webService Transfer options: Digital transfer options: Online: Online Resource: Linkage: URL: https://www.alberta.ca/flood-hazard-identification-program Protocol: HTTPS Name: Flood Hazard Identification Program Description: Web page with information on Flood Hazard Identification Program Function: Online function code: information

 ▲ Return To Top